SIMPLEX: a simple & fast FEL simulation code

 • Windows Version

-Uncompress the zipped file and move the whole directory ("simplex") to a desired location.
+• - uncompress the zipped file and move the whole directory ("simplex") to a desired path.
 Note: self-executable installer is no more available.

 • Mac OS Version (compiled on OS14 - Sonoma)